gluckez/dotdevelop/Building.md

 1. Launch, MonoDevelop
 2. Edit > Preferences > Projects > .NET Core Debuggers
 3. Click `...` and navigate to, `main/build/AddIns/Samsung.Netcoredbg/netcoredbg`
 4. Click, OK and start debugging

+### Running DotDevelop with .NET6.0+ installed

+With dotnet-sdk-6.0+ installed, the following error occurs:-

+"MSB4236 WorkloadAutoImportPropsLocator could not be found".

+This is described by  [this issue](https://github.com/dotnet/sdk/issues/17461) with the following workaround:-

+Set the environment variable `MSBuildEnableWorkloadResolver=false` prior to starting monodevelop

+eg, in a terminal, before starting dotdevelop as above...

+    export MSBuildEnableWorkloadResolver=false
+    mono ./main/build/bin/MonoDevelop.exe --no-redirect

 ## References